daniuyter/DNCBM-repro/README.md

 ```

 ## Acknowledgements
-We would like to thank the original authors for their comprehensive codebase and interesting paper.
+We would like to thank the original authors for their comprehensive codebase and paper.

 This repository uses code from the following repositories: